ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 Here's the one big problem we having standard solution today.
 [Language model](https://en.wikipedia.org/wiki/Language_model) is one of solution.
 There's are different between common language model.
 We need to generate [character-level language model](https://towardsdatascience.com/language-models-spellchecking-and-autocorrection-dd10f739443c)

 #### What is latent semantic indexing and where can it be applied?
+Wait to answer :P

 #### What are stop words?
 Describe an application in which stop words should be removed.
+Wait to answer :P
 #### How would you design a model to predict whether a movie review was positive or negative?

 #### How to implement flexible text matching